vitorm04/docs.pt-br/docs/framework/wcf/feature-details/how-to-dynamic-update.md

     using System.ServiceModel.Routing;
     ```

-2. <span data-ttu-id="724dc-124">O código a seguir é usado para hospedar por conta própria o serviço de roteamento como um aplicativo de console.</span><span class="sxs-lookup"><span data-stu-id="724dc-124">The following code is used to self-host the Routing Service as a console application.</span></span> <span data-ttu-id="724dc-125">Isso inicializa o serviço de roteamento usando a configuração descrita na etapa anterior, que está contida no arquivo de configuração do aplicativo.</span><span class="sxs-lookup"><span data-stu-id="724dc-125">This initializes the Routing Service using the configuration described in the previous step, which is contained within the application configuration file.</span></span> <span data-ttu-id="724dc-126">O loop while contém o código usado para alterar a configuração de roteamento.</span><span class="sxs-lookup"><span data-stu-id="724dc-126">The while loop contains the code used to change the routing configuration.</span></span>
+2. <span data-ttu-id="61a19-124">O código a seguir é usado para auto-hospedar o Serviço de Roteamento como um aplicativo de console.</span><span class="sxs-lookup"><span data-stu-id="61a19-124">The following code is used to self-host the Routing Service as a console application.</span></span> <span data-ttu-id="61a19-125">Isso inicializa o Serviço de Roteamento usando a configuração descrita na etapa anterior, que está contida no arquivo de configuração do aplicativo.</span><span class="sxs-lookup"><span data-stu-id="61a19-125">This initializes the Routing Service using the configuration described in the previous step, which is contained within the application configuration file.</span></span> <span data-ttu-id="61a19-126">O loop while contém o código usado para alterar a configuração de roteamento.</span><span class="sxs-lookup"><span data-stu-id="61a19-126">The while loop contains the code used to change the routing configuration.</span></span>

     ```csharp
     // Host the service within this EXE console application.